-Evolution and reinvention is a common part of any comics superhero narrative.
-For characters older than the internet, MTV, and disco music, it's a necessary fact of their fictional lives.
-Some characters are timeless and don't need to significantly change.
-That's why Superman is still able to wear red underwear and not seem (too) ridiculous to modern audiences.
-A character like Carol Danvers, though, needs more shake-ups than most and Margaret Stohl recently gave her the biggest she's had in decades.
+Evolution and reinvention are a common part of any comics superhero narrative.
+For characters older than the internet, MTV, and disco music, it’s a necessary fact of their fictional lives.
+Some characters are timeless and don’t need to significantly change.
+That’s why Superman is still able to wear red underwear and not seem (too) ridiculous to modern audiences.
+A character like Carol Danvers, though, needs more shake-ups than most and Margaret Stohl recently gave her the biggest she’s had in decades.

 The Life of Captain Marvel has the plot, upheavals, and shocking revelations to be a major turning point for Carol Danvers.
 The events of The Life of Captain Marvel #4 significantly alter her circumstances, but not to the point of a full-fledged retcon.
 Finding out she’s half-Kree, and her mother is a Kree warrior, doesn’t just change the context of Carol’s story.
 It effectively reshapes her identity.
 She’s no longer some hotshot pilot who gets caught in the crossfire of an exploding alien device.
 She’s someone who is now divided between two worlds, having a human and alien side that constantly pull her in different directions.

 With the truth of her heritage revealed, The Life of Captain Marvel #5 acts as a culmination of those secrets and their consequences.
 Stohl puts Carol in a vulnerable position and for someone who can smash asteroids with her firsts, that’s saying something.
 Her past and her mother’s secrets are coming back to haunt her in the form of a Kree assassin.
 She barely has time to process the revelation about her alien heritage.
 She has to start operating as someone with ties to two worlds, knowing better than most that alien politics is rarely civil in the Marvel universe.